 Stop 10: The Kissing Post.
 You have arrived in America!
 What is the first thing you are going to do?

-Day 3.
-Gather your students for a wrap up discussion about immigration and Ellis Island.
-Ask students how they think immigration is different today.
-Have them explore the Meet Young Immigrants portion of the activity to learn more about kids who have recently immigrated to the United States.
+Step 2: Have students explore the Meet Young Immigrants portion of the activity to learn more about kids who have recently immigrated to the United States.